tstockwell/TermSatNet/README.md

 ## [System X](https://github.com/tstockwell/TermSatNet/wiki/system-x)
 System X is an extended version of System C.

-X defines a set of expression orderings that define what makes one expression simpler than another.

 X includes all the inference rules from System C and adds the rules of commutivity and exchange.